NVIDIAGameWorks/Falcor/Docs/Usage/Scenes.md

 ## Cameras

-Scenes only contain one active camera.
+Scenes can contain multiple cameras but only one is active.
 The first camera loaded from a model file will become the active camera.
 If no cameras are loaded, a default camera will be created automatically.

 Scenes also provide functionality for controlling cameras with keyboard/mouse in the following modes:
 - First Person